Drakengard (video game): Legacy

 Drakengard received two novelizations by Emi Nagashima (writing as Jun Eishima) and Takashi Aizawa.
 The game's events were retold again in a special story titled Drakengard 1.3, which followed on from the spin-off manga Drag-On Dragoon: Shi ni Itaru Aka.
-In March 2014, Hardcore Gamer's Jahanzeb Khan favorably referred to the game as a precursor to the TV adaptation of the book series A Song of Ice and Fire in its handling of taboo themes and violence.
+In March 2014, Hardcore Gamer's Jahanzeb Khan favorably referred to the game as a precursor to Game of Thrones in its handling of taboo themes and violence.
 The game was considered successful enough in Japan by Square Enix that a sequel was commissioned.
 Drakengard 2 was again produced by Shiba, but Yoko was replaced as director by Akira Yasui, resulting in numerous thematic changes.
 Originally set following the first ending of Drakengard, it was later retconned into an isolated timeline.
 A prequel, Drakengard 3, was released in 2013, with multiple staff members returning to their original roles.

 An attempt to create another title in the series resulted in the spin-off Nier, which retains links and themes from the main series.
 Nier takes place over a thousand years after the events of Drakengards fifth ending.
 When Cavia was absorbed by AQ Interactive after Niers release, a future attempt by Shiba to continue the series was unsuccessful.
 A sequel, Nier: Automata, was developed by PlatinumGames in collaboration with previous Nier staff and released in 2017, taking place after Niers fourth ending.